zhouandrewc/anime-sales-prediction/README.md

 * [Utilities](utilities)

-Utility functions to help with the scraping and regression logic.
+Utility functions to help with scraping, found in `scraping_utilities.py`.

 * [Notebooks](notebooks)

 The code to clean and scrape our data, as well as to implement and evaluate our regressions.
 Notebooks are prefixed with the order of execution.
+Notebook 1 [scrapes sales data from someanithing](notebooks/1_scrape_anime_sales.ipynb); Notebook 2 [matches anime from the sales database to studios on MyAnimeList](notebooks/2_match_anime_to_studio.ipynb); Notebook 3 [matches the sales database anime to their MyAnimeList links and scrapes our desired features](notebooks/3_scrape_mal_anime_info.ipynb); Notebook 4 [does a final cleaning passthrough on the data](notebooks/4_final_clean.ipynb); and Notebook 5 [constructs, evaluates, and analyzes](notebooks/5_regression.ipynb) our linear regression model.

 * [Presentation](presentation)